 (2) The provider remains in compliance with limited certification requirements contained in Chapter 5101:2-14 of the Administrative Code.

-(O) An individual certified by the CDJFS as a type B home provider or as an in-home aide to provide publicly funded child care services is an independent contractor and is not an employee of the CDJFS that issued the certificate.
+(N) An individual certified by the CDJFS as a type B home provider or as an in-home aide to provide publicly funded child care services is an independent contractor and is not an employee of the ODJFS or CDJFS that issued the certificate.